CONTACT HOURS: 12.00

 Health care professionals today are acutely aware of the need to understand the legal and ethical environment in which they practice.
 Ever-shrinking resources, shorter lengths of stay, high-acuity patients, availability of more complex information, diverse patient populations, and the use of technology mean that health care professions must understand the legal and ethical risks inherent in their practice.

-With the advent of astounding scientific and technological advances in every area of health care, today’s health care environment is increasingly fraught with complex patient care issues.
-Health care professionals often have varying views on legal and ethical dilemmas that make it difficult to act in ways consistent with their own support for patient autonomy.
-The variation in individual state approaches to laws and professional standards, as well as specific codes of ethics makes ethical dilemmas challenging for many health care providers as well as patients and family members.
+With the advent of astounding scientific and technological advances in every area of health care, today’s healthcare environment is increasingly fraught with complex patient care issues.
+Healthcare professionals often have varying views on legal and ethical dilemmas that make it difficult to act in ways consistent with their own support for patient autonomy.
+The variation in individual state approaches to laws and professional standards, as well as specific codes of ethics, makes ethical dilemmas challenging for many healthcare providers and patients and family members.

 Certificate Objectives - Upon completion you will be able to do the following: